thorchain/docs/technical-deep-dive/economic-model.md

 - 44% placed in the Protocol Reserve to pay out to nodes and LPs for the next 10+ years.

 {% hint style="success" %}
 All vesting has been completed.
+ADR-023 later burned most of the Reserve and capped max supply near total supply.
 {% endhint %}

 The [Reserve module](https://runescan.io/address/thor1dheycdevq39qlkxs2a6wuuzyn4aqxhve4qxtxt) and [other modules](https://runescan.io/addresses) can be viewed on RuneScan.